Dragan Milovanović (politician, born 1953)

-Dragan Milovanović (Драган Миловановић; born 1953) is a Serbian politician.
-He served in the National Assembly of Serbia from 1997 to 2001 and was the mayor of Podujevo for a time.
+Dragan Milovanović (Драган Миловановић; born 17.6.1953) is a Serbian politician.
+He served in the National Assembly of Serbia from 1997 to 2001 and was the mayor of Podujevo for a time in the 1990s.
 For most of his political career, Milovanović was a member of the far-right Serbian Radical Party (SRS).

 Early life and career

 Milovanović was born to a Kosovo Serb family in Podujevo, in what was then the Autonomous Region of Kosovo and Metohija in the People's Republic of Serbia, Federal People's Republic of Yugoslavia.
 He has a Bachelor of Laws degree.

 Politician

 Early candidacies at the federal and republican levels

 In the 1990s, Serbian and Yugoslavian politics were dominated by the authoritarian role of Slobodan Milošević, leader of the Socialist Party of Serbia (SPS).
 Most Kosovo Albanians boycotted Serbian political institutions throughout the decade, and as a result the institutions were dominated by the Serb community.

 Milovanović ran for the national assembly in the 1990 Serbian parliamentary election as an independent candidate in the Podujevo division.
 He was defeated by Zoran Paunović of the SPS, the only other candidate on the ballot.
 The Serbian Radical Party was founded in 1991, and Milovanović became a member of the organization.

 The first elections for the Federal Republic of Yugoslavia's Chamber of Citizens were held in May 1992 under a system of mixed proportional representation.
 Milovanović received the thirty-second position on the SRS's electoral list and was not elected when the list won twenty-three seats.

-After the May 1992 vote, all Serbian and Yugoslavian parliamentary elections were held under full proportional representation.
+Subsequent to the May 1992 vote, all Serbian and Yugoslavian parliamentary elections were held under full proportional representation.
 Milovanović appeared in the ninth position on the SRS's list for Leskovac in the 1992 Serbian parliamentary election and the tenth position in the 1993 Serbian parliamentary election.
 The Radicals won eight seats in the division in 1992 and three in 1993, and he did not receive a mandate on either occasion.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates on successful lists in numerical order, while the remaining two-thirds would be distributed amongst other candidates at the discretion of sponsoring parties or coalitions.
-Milovanović could have been awarded a mandate on either occasion despite his relatively low positions, but he was not.)
+Milovanović could have been awarded a mandate in either 1992 or 1993 despite his relatively low list positions, but he was not.)

 Milovanović appeared in the lead position on the SRS's list for Kosovska Mitrovica in the 1996 Yugoslavian parliamentary election and would have been automatically elected had the list won any mandates.
 Instead, the Socialist Party's list won all three seats in the division.